romaingauthier/game_of_life/README.md

 Conway in 1970.

 -------------------------------------------------------------------------------
-2. HOW TO BUILD & RUN THE PROGRAM
+## HOW TO BUILD & RUN THE PROGRAM

-* The ncurses library is required to build the program.
+* The ncurses library is required to build.

 * For Linux users, a makefile is provided to build the project.